cfengine/documentation/reference/functions/irange.markdown

 **Return type**: `irange[int,int]`

-**Description**: Define a range of integer values for CFEngine internal use.
+**Description:** Define a range of integer values for CFEngine internal use.

 Used for any scalar attribute which requires an integer range.
 You can generally interchangeably say "1,10" or irange("1","10").
 However, if